 BANK OF CANADA (BoC)

-Bahattin Buyuksahin currently heads the research on commodity markets as the Research Adviser of Commodities at the Bank of Canada.
-He has over nine years of experience in financial oil and energy markets covering the spectrum of energy derivatives markets, including financialization of commodities, the impact of financial market participants on energy price formation and volatility, the evolving regulatory framework and its effect on the structure and functioning of both the energy futures and physical markets, as well as the likely cost and benefits of proposed regulations.
+Bahattin Buyuksahin currently heads the research on commodity markets as the Policy Adviser of Commodities at the Bank of Canada.
+He has over twelve years of experience in financial oil and energy markets covering the spectrum of energy derivatives markets, including financialization of commodities, the impact of financial market participants on energy price formation and volatility, the evolving regulatory framework and its effect on the structure and functioning of both the energy futures and physical markets, as well as the likely cost and benefits of proposed regulations.
+As a Policy Adviser at the Bank of Canada, he has for the past three and a half years overseen the Bank’s commodity research team, its monitoring of physical and financial commodity markets, and maintained price projections over short, medium and long term for key commodities.

 Before joining the IEA, he was a Senior Econometrician at the Commodity Futures Trading Commission (CFTC) in Washington DC where he provided analytical and policy-related assistance to the Office of the Chief Economist and Office of the Chairman.
 His research involved issues related to the microstructure of the futures market, price discovery, and the role of speculators in futures markets and commodity index trading, especially in energy markets.
 He was also on the faculty of the Carey Business School of the Johns Hopkins University, where he taught graduate level courses in derivatives, investments and risk management.